Thermalization in a nonlinear variant of the discrete nonlinear Schr\"odinger Equation: Thermalization Dynamical Localization: Diagnostics and Results

-where $H_{2,\mathrm{stag}}=0.375 A^2$ has the highest energy, closely followed by $H_{3,\mathrm{stag}}=0.35 A^2$, in the order as in Eq.(\ref{eq:dgreater1}).
-Hence, for $D>1$, the constrained maximizer in the staggered family is the two-site staggered compacton \cite{Kevrekidis23}, which dominates at large $H$ for fixed $A$.
+For $D>1$, the constrained maximizer in the staggered family is the two-site staggered compacton \cite{Kevrekidis23}, which dominates at large $H$ for fixed $A$.
 It is thus relevant to appreciate that the predominant dynamical observation in the case of $D=2$ involves such a 2-site staggered configuration, rather than the three-site states which are not generic in this case.
 Indeed, in our tests the latter appear only when the initial data excite two or more adjacent sites with nearly equal phases (see Eq.(\ref{eq:compact}) as an example initial state used for such observation).

 In our computations, corroborating the above energetic calculations, we defined the initial state as $b_\ell=\sqrt{A_\ell}e^{i \ell \pi/2}$ with $A_\ell= a+ \epsilon_\ell^c \exp{[x\eta_\ell]}$ (see Sec.~\ref{sec:model}, Eq.~(\ref{eq:ic2}) for details), and excited $m=1,2,3,\dots$ neighboring sites (Eq.~\ref{eq:compact}) in the middle of the lattice ($S=\{\ell_0,\dots,\ell_0+m-1\}$, $\ell_0=\frac{N}{2}+2-m$) as $b_S=\sqrt{A_S}e^{i S \pi/2}$ with a similar amplitude to the other excitations on the lattice, i.e., $A_S=\frac{\text{max}(A_\ell)}{m}$, to mimic a natural occurrence of nearest neighbor excitations.